edgio-docs/edgio-docs/guides/split_testing.md

 # Split Testing

 The Moovweb XDN makes it easy to conduct split testing without performance penalties.
 This guide shows you how to configure a split test.
+This feauture is known as Edge Experiments on moovweb.com and in our sales materials.

 ## How split testing works